BigJk/imeji/README.md

 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://pkg.go.dev/github.com/BigJk/imeji)

 imeji is a lightweight alternative to the awesome [chafa](https://hpjansson.org/chafa/).
-It is written in go and can be easily embedded into tools.
+It is written in go and can be easily embedded into tools. imeji takes a image as input and creates a sequence of characters and ansi color sequences resulting in a terminal printable images.

+### Why not use chafa?

+If you can install chafa it should be preferred, as it is more advanced, faster and just awesome!
+But if you want to include terminal image output in your go application and don't want to ship chafa as external dependency imeji might be worth a try.

 # CLI